marbocub/NasVolumeWatcher/README.md

 If you use Synology's NAS, we recommend setup two tasks below.

-* python3 yourpath/volumefind.py -nf : Every 5 munites.
+* python3 yourpath/volumefind.py -nf : Every 5 minutes.
 * python3 yourpath/volumefind.py : Every 1 hour.

 ### volumewatch.py

-Watch the creation/modification/deletion/movement of files on NAS volumes and store them into the database.
+This tool watches the creation / modification / deletion / movement of files on the NAS volumes and updates the database.
-This program works permanently if no errors occurs.
+When a file is created or modified, (re-)calculating the hash is needed.
+However, hash calculation takes a long time.
+Thus, watcher not set the hash column in the both case and set the "rehash" flag of the row of the "files" table in the case of a file is modified.

+The volumefind.py selects rows that needed to be (re-)hashed, calculates the hashes and updates the rows.
+So you can simply quickly update hashes by combining the two tools.

     usage:
         volumewatch.py [-v]
     options:
         -v    verbose mode

+This tool works permanently if no errors occurs.
-If you use Synology's NAS, we recommend setup two tasks below.
+If you use Synology's NAS, we recommend setup a task below.

 * python3 yourpath/volumewatch.py : Every 1 hour or start by manual.